stefangelova/prize-generator-flask-app/README.md

 ## Encountered Issues

-Due to unforseen technical circumstances, the progress of the project was hindered, in addition to my lack of familiarity with the technologies I was woeking with.
+Due to unforseen technical circumstances, the progress of the project was hindered, in addition to my lack of familiarity with the technologies I was working with.

+##Sprints

+I planned to conduct 3 sprints which I planned through Trello.
+ + In the first sprint I created the random generator services and the backend service as well as deployed them with docker compose in order to test them.
+ + In the second sprint I finished creating all services and worked on deploying them with docker compose and docker swarm.
+ + In the third sprint, there was much less development as my work on Jenkins, Ansibe and the testing was largely unsuccessful.

 ## Future Improvements